ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 "unrecognizedMessage".

-Finally, the leader removes from the report sequence any report for which the corresponding state is FAILED and proceeds as described in the next section.
+Finally, the leader removes from the report sequence any report for which the corresponding state is FAILED and proceeds as described in the next section, even if the sequence is empty.

-#### Aggregate Request {#aggregate-request}
+#### Aggregate Continuation Request {#aggregate-request}

 An AggregateContinueReq is sent from the leader to the helper to advance the preparation state of each report being aggregated.
 This message is defined as